What are agile principles?

-Agile Principles present an approach to software development that emphasise collaboration, flexibility, and customer satisfaction.
+Agile Principles present an approach to software development that emphasizes collaboration, flexibility, and customer satisfaction.

-Some managers say ‘Agile’ to excuse their unstructured ways of working, or to justify a lack of planning, or their vagueness about roles and responsibilities.
-In fact, Agile is the opposite; it emphasises very clear and specific ways of working and well-defined management methods.
+Some managers use the term “Agile” to excuse their unstructured ways of working, or to justify a lack of planning, or their vagueness about roles and responsibilities.
+In fact, Agile is the opposite; it emphasizes very clear and specific ways of working and well-defined management methods.

-But Agile can also represent a general shift of culture and behaviour to a more rapid, focussed and value-driven approach, which is less easy to define.
+But Agile can also represent a general shift of culture and behavior to a more rapid, focused and value-driven approach, which is less easy to define.
 You know it when you see it!

 What’s Agile for?